AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Bollinger_Bands_%B.md

 ## Visualization

 Visualization of an indicator depends on the type of a series you display it with.
-Let's look at the next sample where two Bollinger Bands %B with different parameters and settings are added to one separate plots:
+Let's look at the next sample where two Bollinger Bands %B with different parameters and settings are added to separate plots:

 ```
 // create BBandsB indicator with period 10 and show as line on the second plot